On Euler's rotation theorem: On Euler's rotation theorem

 It is well known that a rigid motion of the Euclidean plane can be written as the composition of at most three reflections.
-It is perhaps not so widely known that a similar result holds for Euclidean space in any number of dimensions.
+It is perhaps not so widely known that a rigid motion of $n$-dimensional Euclidean space can be written as the composition of at most $n+1$ reflections.

 The purpose of the present article is, firstly, to present a natural proof of this result in dimension $3$ by explicitly constructing a suitable sequence of reflections~\footnote{We opted to state and prove this theorem in three dimensions, but note that this proof can be easily adapted to fit any number of dimensions.} and, secondly, to show how a careful analysis of this construction provides a quick and pleasant geometric path to Euler's rotation theorem, and to the complete classification of rigid motions of space, whether orientation preserving or not.
-Finally, we present an example where we use the general scheme of our proofs to classify the composition of two explicitly given orientation preserving isometries.

 We believe that our presentation will highlight the elementary nature of the results and hope that readers, perhaps especially those more familiar with the usual linear algebra approach, will appreciate the simplicity and geometric flavour of the arguments.